 Choose your contractor VERY carefully though as there a massive amount of cowboy companies who do a poor job, like the photo below, so be warned and choose wisely, and don’t choose the cheapest tarmac estimate either.

 Concrete has been used for centuries for paths and for roadways and its hard wearing and water resistant, plus with a bit of knowledge and a cement mixer (which can be hired), you could lay a path yourself using this method, but it does expand and contract so make sure you add expansion joints every so often in your design.

-Concrete can also pick up dirt and moss, especially in shaded areas, but a light clean each year with a powerwasher is generally all you need, and this is what’s about to happen to the driveway below!
+Concrete can also pick up dirt and moss, especially in shaded areas, but a light clean each year with a powerwasher is generally all you need.

 If you are laying a concrete path, you can also create curves in the pathway, but you would need to create shuttering, a wooden frame, for the concrete to set in.
 Colour can also be added in the form of mixtures that are added to the mix.